learn-co-curriculum/als-recommender-system-pyspark-lab/README.md

 ## Introduction

-In this last lab, we will implement a a movie recommendation system using ALS in Spark programming environment.
-Spark's machine learning libraray `ml` comes packaged with a very efficient imeplementation of ALS algorithm that we looked at in the previous lesson.
-The lab will require you to put into pratice your spark programming skills for creating and manipulating pyspark DataFrames.
+In this last lab, we will implement a movie recommendation system using ALS in Spark programming environment.
+Spark's machine learning library `ml` comes packaged with a very efficient implementation of the ALS algorithm that we looked at in the previous lesson.
+The lab will require you to put into practice your spark programming skills for creating and manipulating pyspark DataFrames.
 We will go through a step-by-step process into developing a movie recommendation system using ALS and pyspark using the MovieLens Dataset that we used in a previous lab.

 Note: You are advised to refer to [PySpark Documentation](http://spark.apache.org/docs/2.2.0/api/python/index.html) heavily for completing this lab as it will introduce a few new methods.